Education in Iran: International Baccalaureate schools

-Iran has three International Baccalaureate (IB) schools.
+Iranzamin School in Tehran was a founding International Baccalaureate (IB) school and offered the program until its closure following the 1979 Iranian Revolution.
+Today, there are three IB schools in Iran.
 They are Mehr-e-Taban International School, Shahid Mahdavi International School, and Tehran International School.

 Mehr-e-Taban International School is an authorized IB world school in Shiraz offering the Primary Years Programme, Middle Years Programme and Diploma Programme.
 Shahid Mahdavi School is an IB world school in Tehran offering the Primary Years Programme and Middle Years Programme.
 Tehran International School is an IB world school in Tehran offering the Diploma Programme.